About the Art Fellows and AP Courses

 Contact Mr. Ratkevich at:

-Portfolio is designed for highly motivated students who want to continue their artistic efforts at a more advanced level and/or intend to further their art education after high school.
-Students work in all areas of art with an emphasis on drawing, painting, 2-D and 3-D design, looking at/writing about art, art history, and aesthetics.
-Through a variety of experiences students are encouraged to look at themselves and the world around them with their eyes, hands, minds, and hearts.
+Art Fellows III (formerly Portfolio / Advanced Art) is designed for those students who want to concentrate their artistic efforts at a more advanced level and/or intend to further their education at an art school, college, or university.
+Students work in all areas of art with an emphasis on drawing, painting, two- and three-dimensional design, art history, and aesthetics.
+Through a variety of challenging experiences, students are encouraged to look at themselves and the world around them with their eyes, hands, minds, and hearts.
 They are also given opportunities to concentrate in a particular medium, art style, and/or subject matter.
+They will be engaged in written reflection and group critiques.
 Students are provided information about art careers and schools through videos, slide presentations, representatives from art schools, and participation in Portfolio Day.
-Students are required to prepare a portfolio of their best work for presentation to schools and a spring exhibition.
-Students in this class must be willing to put in the extra time and effort to produce the high quality work expected in an Honors level art course.
+Students are required to prepare a portfolio of their best work for presentation to schools and will be responsible for exhibiting art work through student organized exhibits including the annual spring show.
+Students in this class must be willing to put in the extra time and effort to produce the high quality work expected in an honors-level art course.
+Outside work for this honors-level courses typically requires a commitment of 2 - 3 hours (and sometimes more) per week.

 During the school year, students will have the opportunity to concentrate in a particular medium, art style, and/or subject matter.
 Students are expected to complete approximately one major project each week, and they will be required to prepare portfolios of their best work for participation in the Spring Portfolio Exhibition and for the College Board’s AP portfolio exam.
 Students in AP Studio Art should be committed to success, and they must be willing to put in the time and effort necessary to produce the high quality work expected of a serious, focused investigation into a discipline in which they are interested.